Calendar Girls

 by Tim Firth

-Calendar Girls had 4 performances over 11 years ago (between the 28th of November 2012 and the 1st of December 2012)
+Calendar Girls had 4 performances about 12 years ago (between the 28th of November 2012 and the 1st of December 2012)

 168th production.
 This play has been specially picked for our November 2012 production at the Rhoda McGaw Theatre, Woking.
 The RDG committee has decided that it would make a most fitting tribute to Jane Walters who sadly died in April 2011.
 Part of the licence fee will go to Leukaemia Research and RDG will be donating £1 from every ticket sold to Macmillan Cancer Support.